SAP/cloud-identity-developer-guide/docs/concepts/Testing.md

 # Testing AMS Integration

-This guide explains how to efficiently test your AMS (Authorization Management Service) integration, ensuring fast feedback and reliable authorization logic.
+This guide explains how to efficiently test your AMS integration, ensuring fast feedback and reliable authorization logic.

 ## Why and When?

 ::: tip
 Write tests early to save time and get your AMS setup running quickly.
-Well-designed tests help you catch issues in your authorization logic before deployment.
+Well-designed tests help you catch issues in your authorization logic **before** deployment.
 :::

 To maximize productivity, tests should be executable locally—without requiring cloud resources or deploying the application.
 This enables rapid feedback cycles and lets you iterate on your authorization policies and application logic efficiently.

-Local tests also make it easy to use a debugger or analyze debug logs to understand unexpected authorization check behavior.
+Local tests also make it easy to use a debugger or analyze debug logs without persisting sensitive information to understand unexpected authorization check behavior.
 This is invaluable for [troubleshooting](/Troubleshooting).

 ::: warning TEST BEFORE DEPLOYMENT
 Nothing is more frustrating—both for you and the AMS support team—than spending time on a cloud deployment with limited debuggability, only to find out that your authorization logic is not working as expected.
 Local tests help you avoid this pitfall.